swedenconnect/technical-framework/Identity Binding.md

 **Description:** Level of confidence in binding as a result from an automated decision process when the eIDAS attributes from the foreign eID are matched to an individual's record in the Swedish population register.

-Following processes must have been applied:
+The following processes must have been applied:
 - `http://id.swedenconnect.se/id-binding/process/registered` ([4.1](#essential-matching-population-register))
 - `http://id.swedenconnect.se/id-binding/process/populationregister` ([4.2](#elevated-matching-population-register))